robots4life/angular-prettier-eslint/README.md

 If you feel the provided ESLint configuration up to this point are **not enough** for your project you can continue to add even more configurations for ESLint with regards to Angular.

-Instead of meticulously spending days, weeks and maybe months to find a good ESLint configuration this work can be left to industry professionals.
+Instead of meticulously spending days, weeks and maybe months to find a good ESLint configuration this work can be left to experienced industry professionals.

 There are two contenders in this space.